 Introduction to CSS

 CSS (Cascading Style Sheets) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML or XML.
+In this lecture, we will discuss an introduction to CSS, What CSS does and what are the ways to include CSS.

 What CSS Does ?